inexorabletash/from.js/README.md

 where
 zip

+See the [full documentation](Documentation.md) for details on each method.

 ### Basic usage
 Call the global `from()` function with an _iterable_ (array, generator, etc) to get an _enumerable_ which wraps the _iterable_ and exposes several new methods.